 And a guaranteed insurability rider gives younger policyholders the contractual right to purchase increased coverage at future dates or life events, with no underwriting required.

-Survivorship Choice is a whole life policy that covers two insureds—typically spouses.
-The policy is designed as an estate-planning tool, providing a cost-effective means for a couple to provide a substantial, tax-free legacy to heirs.
+Survivorship Choice is a whole-life policy that covers two insureds, typically spouses.
+The policy is designed as an estate-planning tool, providing a cost-effective means for a couple to leave heirs a substantial, tax-free legacy.

 Premiums can be scheduled so that the policy is paid up either within 20 years or when the younger insured reaches age 100.